-Picasso experimented with different looks, theories, ideas, techniques, and much more.
+The famous Spanish painter experimented with different looks, theories, ideas, techniques, and much more.
 As one of the more prolific artists, he made more than 1900 paintings in his career.
 No other painter reached as much popularity as Picasso during his lifetime.
 While his originals reach millions at auctions, you can find most of his notable work in museums.

 There is no doubt, he is the most famous Spanish artist.

 The large oil painting by Pablo Picasso is among the most famous paintings in the world.
 Critics praise it as the most moving and powerful anti-war painting in the history of mankind.